 INTES GmbH Breitwiesenstr.
-28 70565 Stuttgart, Germany Tel.: +49-711-784990 Fax: +49-711-7849910 E-mail: info@intes.de Web: www.intes.de

-Copyright 2020 INTES GmbH, Stuttgart, all rights reserved.
-The finite element model of a power cutter for dynamic analyses on the frontpage appears by courtesy of ANDREAS STIHL AG & Co.
-KG in Waiblingen, Germany.
+28 D-70565 Stuttgart Tel.: +49-711-784990 Fax: +49-711-7849910 E-Mail: info@intes.de Web: www.intes.de Copyright 2022 INTES GmbH, Stuttgart, all rights reserved.
+The solid only finite element model (>30M nodes) of an engine cooling module for dynamic response analysis appears by courtesy of Valeo Thermal Systems, La Verrière, France.
 If not specified differently, all registered names and trademarks are legally protected brands of INTES or other organizations.
-The registered trademarks of INTES are PERMAS and VisPER.
+The registered trademarks of INTES are PERMAS and Vis-PER.
 The use of other product names does not imply that these names are not protected.
 They are used here only to inform the reader.